Author Site Reviewresults

 Paramedics shall recognize and honour a Do Not Resuscitate Order, where such an order complies with the current MOH Deceased Patient Standard.
 Paramedics shall obtain a valid DNR Confirmation Form with Confirmation Number.

-In the event of respiratory or cardiorespiratory arrest in the presence of a valid DNR with Confirmation Number, Paramedic will adhere to directions as specified in the Legislation.
+In the event of respiratory or cardiorespiratory arrest in the presence of a valid DNR with Confirmation Number, Paramedics will adhere to directions as specified in the Legislation.
 Where death has been determined by the Paramedic, they will contact either the patient’s Primary Physician, or the Palliative Care Team.
 Transport will not be initiated.

 A valid DNR Order does not preclude interventions necessary to provide comfort, nor does it preclude transport where required (unrelated to DNR).